Skip to main content

 Are we helping in fetal Echo training of other professionals?

 Yes, definitely.
-The website of London School of Ultrasound associated with our clinic has its unique name fetalechocardiography.com.
-Not only are we internationally recognised experts in performing Early Fetal Echocardiography, we also have a long-standing record of training the technique professionals in UK and around the world.
+The website of the London School of Ultrasound associated with our clinic has its unique name fetalechocardiography.com.
+Not only are we internationally recognised experts in performing Early Fetal Echocardiography, but we also have a long-standing record of training this technique to professionals in the UK and around the world.

 Can you diagnose all fetal heart anomalies at 1st trimester?